JimmyBoppit/JimmyBoppit/README.md

 ## Hi there 👋, I'm Nam Le!
 I'm an AI solutions developer with a passion for creating innovative AI tools and applications.
-I have experience in AI in business application and am currently interested in AI use case in medical devices.
+I have experience in AI in business application and am currently interested in AI agent use cases and AI application security.

 ## Skills and Technologies
 - **Programming Languages:** Python, JavaScript